EliasEriksson/recipe-book/README.md

 * If query parameter `language` is set to the string value `original` the list will recipies with their original language.
   This means that the list may include recipies with mixed languages
 * Possible paging is found in the `Link` header. `rel="prev"` and `rel="next""` are only provided if they are relevant.
-* (`Link` header in this example is multi-lined for readability.
-In reality its one single line.)

 ```http request
 GET /api/recipes HTTP/1.1
 Accept-Language: sv, en-gb;q=0.8, en;q=0.7